aosabook/500lines/contingent/chapter.rst

 When this paragraph is rendered the output should look like:

-    ...original `Learning About Pandas`_ blog post from last year.
+    x...original `Learning About Pandas`_ blog post from last year.

 Therefore this HTML will need to be regenerated every time the title in ``learning-pandas.rst`` is edited and changed.